ashokdey/LearningNode/README.md

 #Learning NodeJS

-This folder contains all the small apps that I made/making while learning Node.
+This folder contains all the apps that I made/making while learning Node.
 As of now the apps that may be useful to you are :

 * _**Note App**_